spiral/docs/basics/quick-start.md

 Though the framework does not provide the annotated routing support out of the box yet, it is possible to [configure it](/cookbook/annotated-routes.md) manually using existing instruments.

+> This is optional segment for Symfony users.

 #### Annotation
 Build simple annotation which later can be attached to public controller methods: